The Federal Reserve's Discount Window and TAF Programs: 'Pushing on a String?'

 Washington University in Saint Louis - John M. Olin Business School

-The Federal Reserve injected unprecedented liquidity into banks during the recent financial crisis using the discount window and Term Auction Facility.
-We examine these facilities’ use and effectiveness and have three main findings.
-First, small bank users were generally weak, large bank users were not.
-Second, the funds were weak substitutes to other funding sources.
-Third, these facilities increased aggregate lending, enhancing lending at expanding banks and reducing decline at contracting banks.
-Small banks increased small business lending, while large banks enhanced large business lending.
-Loan quality only improved at small banks, while both left loan contract terms unchanged.
+The Federal Reserve injected unprecedented liquidity into banks during the recent crisis through the discount window and Term Auction Facility.
+We examine the use and effectiveness of these facilities and have three main findings.
+First, users were generally not weaker than other banks.
+Second, the funds were mostly weak substitutes for other funding sources.
+Third, these facilities increased lending, enhancing lending at expanding banks and reducing declines at contracting banks.
+Small banks increased small business lending and large banks enhanced large business lending.
+Loan quality only improved at small banks, while both size classes left loan contract terms unchanged.

 Number of Pages in PDF File: 65